zhuzilin/faster-nougat/README.md

 Implementation of nougat that focuses on processing pdf locally.

-I hope this could be a helpful componenet for a good open source RAG component.
+I hope this could be a helpful component for a good open source RAG system.

 ### Installation